Can Solar Energy Production Be Converted to Farmland?

 POTENTIAL TOXIC METALS

-The best means of action is to analyze soil specifically for heavy metals prior to establishment of the solar energy production.
-Compare this initial analysis to one taken prior to converting land back into agricultural production.
+In order to avoid adding several thousands of dollars to restoration cost, the best means of action is to analyze soil specifically for heavy metals prior to establishment of the solar energy production.
+Compare this initial analysis to a soil sample from the same area taken prior to converting land back into agricultural production.
 If toxic metals exists (plant or human health toxins) remediation should be considered for the most toxic metal(s).

 Environmental regulations must also be considered.
 Within Craven County North Carolina (and much of Eastern North Carolina), most farmland was once soil with wetland hydrology.
 When cleared and drained, it is highly productive.
 Further clearing of land considered as wetland soils was prohibited by the USDA 1984 Farm Bill.
 As such, land cleared hundreds of years ago until 1984 has been designed as prior cleared and is protected for farmland use.
 Unless the law changes, this land can be converted back to agricultural production.
 However, this assumes that the USDA laws and regulations do not change.